ccharles2388/Project2/README.md

   git push origin master
   ```

-* If completed successfully you should see all of the files uploaded to GitHub.
+* If completed successfully you should see all of the files uploaded to GitHub Repo.

 * All other group members should now clone the repo.